 Burnout Is Real — Here's How to Prevent It

 It’s a scary thing when workplace issues start to affect employees’ physical and mental health.
-Employees who feel burned out are 63 percent more likely to take a sick day, and — even worse — 23 percent more likely to visit an emergency room, according to research by Gallup.
+Employees who feel burned out are 63 percent more likely to take a sick day, and — even worse — 23 percent more likely to visit an emergency doctor, according to research by Gallup.

 But even milder cases of burnout can send employees packing, as they are 2.6 times more likely to leave their job.
 The good news is that, as a manager, you can take steps to create a healthy work environment and protect your employees from burnout.